Jfri3ss/Swift-Code/README.md

 ## Getting Started

-To get started with any of these projects, simply clone the repository to your local machine and open the project in Xcode.
-Each project is contained within its own directory with a clear structure.
+To start with any of these projects, clone the repository to your local machine and open the project in Xcode.
+Each project has a clear structure and is contained within its own directory.

 ```bash
 git clone https://github.com/your-username/swift-code.git